sswam/allemande/doc/guide.md

 One caveat, this is not a live speech system like you may have used with major providers.
 There are delays with both speech to text and text to speech.
 Please adjust your expectations accordingly!

-The speech models we are using support hundreds of languages, but so far the developer has been focusing on English.
-If you'd like to help add support for your language, please contact us!
+The speech models we are using support hundreds of languages, but so far the developer has been focusing on English and a little Spanish.
+If you want support for your language, please contact us!

 We are using Whisper Large 2 for speech to text, OmniVoice for text to speech, and ricky0123/vad with Silero VAD for Voice Activity Detection.